Skin Cancer Before & After Photos

 What is Mohs Reconstruction?

 The procedure has a few stages, the last of which is Mohs reconstruction.
-This when a plastic surgeon may become involved in your care, to close your complex wound.
+This is when a plastic surgeon may become involved in your care to close your complex wound.
 This process is done with extreme care and aptitude.
-Many times, though all surgeries leave scars, you would be hard-pressed to find the remaining minuscule marking if you did not know it was there.
+Many times, though all surgeries leave scars, you would be hard-pressed to find them if you did not know they were there.

 Skin Cancer Reconstruction Good Candidates